MichciuHELLo/GitHubNonForkReposWithBranches/README.md

 # GitHub non fork repositories with branches

 ## Introduction
-This is recruitment project where goal was to write an API that connects with GitHub API to pull all repositories of the indicated user, filter all non fork repositories and pull every repository branch with it's name and last commit SHU.
+This is a recruitment project.
+The goal was to build a REST API that connects with the GitHub API to:
+- fetch all public repositories of a given user,
+- filter out forked repositories,
+- and return all branches for each repository, including branch name and last commit SHA.

 ## Tecnology used
 - Java 21